Swimming Tips For Beginners: Building Confidence In The Water

 Picking the Right Goggles

 Goggles are an essential piece of for swimmers, as they protect your eyes from chlorine and allow for better visibility underwater.
 When selecting goggles, make sure they fit snugly and create a seal around your eyes to prevent water from leaking in.
 Look for goggles with adjustable straps, so you can customize the fit to your head size.
 Additionally, consider the lens color and choose one that suits the swimming environment.
-For indoor pools, clear or lightly tinted lenses are ideal, while mirrored or darker lenses are better for outdoor swimming.
+For indoor pools, clear or lightly tinted lenses are ideal, while mirrored or darker lenses are better for swimming.

 Choosing Swim Caps